Silent Killer: Unveiling the Deadly Effects of Arsenic Poisoning

 • Low lethal dose

-• Can easily administered with food or drink
+• Can be easily administered with food or drink

 • It delays putrefaction

-• Can be detected in highly decomposed body
+• Can be detected in a highly decomposed body

-• Can be detected in bones, hairs, nails after several years.
+• It can be detected in bones, hair, and nails after several years.

 CHRONIC ARSENIC POISONING: